jpaugh/braille-converter/README.md

 the document's meaning and style).
 For this reason, usability is a major aim of the project. braille-converter already has a graphical interface, appropriate for transcribing shorter documents or notes.
-(Support for large documents and file processing of files is in the works).
+(Support for large documents and batch processing of files is in the works).

-# What's the difference between this program and online Braille converter X?
+### What's the difference between this program and online Braille converter X?

 Many of the Braille converters online use what is called Grade 1 Braille, which consists of the alphabetical characters, and maybe some